Anesthesia

-Anesthesia is a state of controlled, temporary loss of sensation or awareness that is induced for medical or veterinary purposes.
+Anesthesia (American English) or anaesthesia (British English) is a state of controlled, temporary loss of sensation or awareness that is induced for medical or veterinary purposes.
 It may include some or all of analgesia (relief from or prevention of pain), paralysis (muscle relaxation), amnesia (loss of memory), and unconsciousness.
 An individual under the effects of anesthetic drugs is referred to as being anesthetized.

-Anesthesia enables the painless performance of procedures that would otherwise cause severe or intolerable pain in a non-anesthetized individual, or would otherwise be technically unfeasible.
+Anesthesia enables the painless performance of procedures that would otherwise require physical restraint in a non-anesthetized individual, or would otherwise be technically unfeasible.
 Three broad categories of anesthesia exist: